-Covid-19 Moderna Vaccine Scheduling and availability: Available as of August 19th, 2021
+Covid-19 Vaccine Scheduling and availability: Updated as of December, 5th, 2021

 - Please bring your Insurance card and ID to the vaccine appointment.

 - Please make sure to have the form in PREPMod completely filled out prior to your appointment via the link above.

 - You will be monitored for 15-30 minutes post vaccination to confirm no immediate side effects

 - Please read the Moderna info sheet or Pfizer info sheet prior to appointment

 - Please bring your vaccine card to the appointment for your second vaccine.

 - We can not vaccinate anyone earlier than 28 days(Moderna) or 21 days(Pfizer), and will be declined the vaccine if early.

 - At this time only eligible patients whom are under a category of immunocompromised status may be eligible to receive a 3rd dose if it has been 28 days since their 2nd dose.
 More information from the CDC here.